Skillet Chicken Pie with Sweet Potatoes & Ras el Hanout

 Salt and black pepper, to taste

-Make the crust Combine the flour and salt in a large mixing bowl.
+Make the crust (skip this step if using puff pastry) Combine the flour and salt in a large mixing bowl.
 Add the butter cubes and use your fingers, a pastry cutter, or food process to work it into the flour until the mixture has a coarse sandy texture.
 Drizzle 3 tablespoons cold water over the mixture and combine with a fork until the mixture comes together.
 Add more water, one tablespoon at a time and only if necessary, to bring dough together.
 Using your hands, gently form the dough into a disk.
 Wrap and refrigerate until you’re ready to roll it out, at least 30 minutes.

 Roast the sweet potatoes Preheat the oven to 350° F. Put the potatoes on a sheet pan, drizzle the oil over them, and sprinkle them with salt and pepper.
 Use your hands to toss the sweet potatoes, making sure that they are evenly coated with oil.
 Roast the sweet potatoes until softened and starting to brown, 15–20 minutes.
 Remove the baking sheet from the oven but leave the oven on.